 “I think the hospitality industry at this point in time is at a pivotal moment as far as increasing wages and being more creative, and bridging the gap between generations of old hospitality and the new hospitality.” – Kristen Amfahr-Cox, Business Consultant

 Launched in 2017, Central Iowa HealthWorks has supported nearly 600 central Iowans seeking careers in health care to receive training.
 Nearly three-fourths of participants represent minority populations, who are under-represented in this sector.
 The project has been funded by a $2.25 million grant from the U.S. Department of Labor.

-“This project will strengthen our local economy as individuals receive the education and assistance they need to qualify for critical jobs.” – Elisabeth Buck, President, United Way of Central Iowa
+“This project will strengthen our local economy as individuals receive the education and assistance they need to qualify for critical jobs.” – Mary Sellers, President, United Way of Central Iowa

 Individuals with a Criminal Record

 Launched in fall 2018, The CIRCA (Central Iowa Returning Citizens Achieve) project has assisted 205 individuals returning from prison connect with employment, housing, and other services in the community.
 The goal of this project is to reduce the number of returning citizens who commit another crime.
 Key to that is helping individuals secure a good job.